-The Eucharistic Minister, also called a Chalice Bearer, participates in the church’s most fundamental and communal form of worship known as the Holy Communion, Eucharist, Lord’s Supper or Mass.
-The Holy Communion is one of the sacred rites of the Christian religion and is celebrated every Sunday at St. Paul’s Church.
+The Eucharistic Minister, once called a Chalice Bearer, participates in the church’s most fundamental and communal form of worship known as the Holy Communion, Eucharist, Lord’s Supper or Mass.
+Holy Communion is one of the sacred rites of the Christian religion and is celebrated every Sunday at St. Paul’s Church.
 It is also celebrated on other Holy Days and special occasions such as weddings and funerals.
-In this rite, we are called to remember the life, resurrection and presence of our Lord Jesus Christ by sharing the meal of bread (the Body of Christ) and wine (the Blood of Christ), just as Jesus shared the last meal with his Disciples.
+In this rite, we are called to remember the life, resurrection and presence of our Lord Jesus Christ by sharing the meal of bread (the Body of Christ) and wine/grape juice (the Blood of Christ), just as Jesus shared the last meal with his Disciples.
 As noted in our Eucharistic Prayer, Communion provides strength and renewal to live the Christian life on a daily basis.

-If you would like to learn more about this ministry or would like to join the ministry, please contact Deb Stiver by leaving a message with the church office (358-4474) or by email at [email protected].
+If you would like to learn more about this ministry or would like to join the ministry, please contact Deb Stiver by leaving a message with the church office (775-358-4474) or by email at [email protected].